 - Crossing from negative to positive is a bullish signal

 - Crossing from positive to negative is a bearish signal

 This strategy requires you to look for two 'peaks' on the same side of the zero line.
 An additional requirement is that the trough between the peaks must also be on the same side of the zero line.
 A bullish twin peaks signal has the peaks below the zero line, for which the second peak must be higher (less negative) than the first peak.
 It must also be followed by a green bar.
 A bearish twin peaks signal is the opposite of this — the two peaks must be above the zero line.
 Likewise, the second peak must be lower than the first peak, and then followed by a red bar.

 This strategy searches for quick changes in the momentum and requires a specific pattern in three consecutive bars of the AO histogram, all on the same side of the zero line.
 A bullish saucer requires all three bars to be on the positive side of the zero line.
 The construction you are looking for is a red bar, followed by a smaller red bar, followed by a green bar.
 A bearish saucer requires all three bars to be on the negative side of the zero line.
 The combination needs to be a green bar, followed by a smaller green bar (i.e. less negative in value), followed by a red bar.

 Price and Momentum Divergence

-MT4SE is an advanced plugin that has been specially designed by market professionals to provide a cutting-edge trading experience.
-Not only does it offer you a wider selection of indicators, but also gives you upgraded functionality for order handling, tick charts, and backtesting.
+MTSE is an advanced plugin for MetaTrader 4 and MetaTrader 5 that has been specially designed by market professionals to provide a cutting-edge trading experience.
+Not only does it offer you a wider selection of indicators, but it also gives you upgraded functionality for order handling, tick charts, and backtesting.